Ample groupoids that are neither almost finite nor purely infinite: Abstract

 \section{Abstract}

-We study a question of Matui and varations of it on minimal ample groupoids that are neither almost finite nor purely infinite.
-We first observe that there are already effective minimal ample transformation groupoids that are neither almost finite nor purely infinite.
-These groupoids can even be chosen to be amenable.
-Then we construct essentially principle ample groupoids that are neither almost finite nor purely infinite.
-These are based on the recent twisted topological groupoid construction of Palmer and Wu.
-In particular our new examples do not arise from transformation groupoids.
+We investigate a question posed by Matui concerning the existence of minimal ample groupoids that are neither almost finite nor purely infinite, along with several natural variations of this problem.
+We begin by noting that there exists minimal, effective, ample transformation groupoids with this property.
+Moreover, such examples can be chosen to be either principal or amenable.
+We then construct new examples of essentially principal ample groupoids that are likewise neither almost finite nor purely infinite.
+These examples rely on the recent twisted topological groupoid construction of Palmer and Wu.
+In particular, our examples do not arise from transformation groupoids.